bioCKO/rnaed/README.md

    ```
 3. Repeat step 2, but instead for version 141.
 The final file should be called ucsc_141.snps.GRCh38.final.

 4. Register and download [COSMIC](http://cancer.sanger.ac.uk/cosmic).
 The license of this database is not compatible with unrestricted distribution.
 Only the VCF files are needed.
+Put all files in a directory called `COSMIC`.
 Execute:

    ```
    for file in ./COSMIC/Cosmic*